Miralasgar Mirgasimov: Studying sculpture

 As a child, Miralasgar dreamed of becoming a pilot, and then - an agronomist or biologist.
 The boy also loved to draw and spent hours sculpting or painting.
 Once his mother addressed to the prominent sculptor Pinhos Sabsai, with whom the Mirgasimov family were neighbours.
-Under Sabsai's guidance, Miralasgar created, by memory, from clay, a sculpture of a lion seen in a menagerie, and afterwards a human figurine.
+Under Sabsai's guidance, Miralasgar created, by memory, from clay, a sculpture of a lion seen in a menagerie, and afterward a human figurine.
 It was a sculpture of Quentin Dorward, the hero of the novel of the same name by Walter Scott, which Miralasgar had read and was inspired by.
 Seeing the sculpture, Sabsai told the parents: “Your son is undoubtedly gifted”.
 Miralasgar Mirgasimov was also tested by M.Gerasimov.
 Soon, special classes began with the boy at the Azerbaijan Art School.

 In 1944, Miralasgar Mirgasimov graduated with honours from the Azerbaijan Art School.
 At this time, the World War II was still going on.
 Nevertheless, Miralasgar decided to go to the post-blockade Leningrad and enter the Repin Institute.
 In one of his letters sent home, Miralasgar writes:

 In another letter to his mother, Mirgasimov wrote that at that time he had the highest marks at the sculpture department.
 So, only two, according to him, including himself, received an "excellent" for a sculpture, and that only one received an "excellent" for a drawing – this was himself.

 Mirgasimov's thesis was dedicated to the "heroes-oilmen", and he successfully defended it.
 Thus, Miralasgar Mirgasimov became the first Azerbaijani sculptor who received a full specialized higher education.